Creating a DNS sinkhole with Perl and unbound(8)

 Pi-hole is a popular DNS sinkhole with a web interface.

-Searching for hosts(5) files will also do the trick.
+Searching for hosts(5) files also works.

 Processing domains with genblock